Behaviours

 - increased personal automobile insurance premiums

-- other costs such as court fees, a contribution to the crime victim’s compensation plan (IVAC), etc.
+- other costs such as court fees, crime victim’s compensation plan contributions (IVAC), etc.